Nozbe/Michael.team/en/passion.md

 <a name="toc"></a>

-## "It's all about Passion!" - Table of Contents
+## "It's all about Passion!" - quotes from the book

-Below is the table of contents with quotes from my book.
+Below are quotes from my book.
 This way you'll have a better "feel" of the book and its contents.
 I also included the quotes from my friends who contributed to the book.
 Feel free to tweet them if you like.
 Thank you for spreading your passion!

 ### Introduction: My first passionate startup